It’s time to sail-abrate!

 Guests can relax on beautiful pastel pink and aqua leather-backed booths and high chairs whilst they soak in the surroundings and atmosphere that includes custom eclectic neon signage, incredible lighting, and stand out design features that include a resin-top sticker bar that pays homage to the evolution of Abandon Ship Apparel with design highlights from their last decade.

-Speaking about the upcoming launch, operations director, AJ McMenemy, said: “With Abandon Ship Bar we are returning to our cultural home and our brand roots with our opening in Glasgow.
+Speaking about the opening, operations director, AJ McMenemy, said: “With Abandon Ship Bar we are returning to our cultural home and our brand roots with our opening in Glasgow.
 Rich set up Abandon Ship Apparel in the East End of the city almost a decade ago, before we opened our first bar in Dundee in 2019.
 This feels like our homecoming and we can’t wait to show Glasgow what we’re all about.”

 Abandon Ship Bar, 43 Mitchell Street, G1 3LA